Cosplay is an awesome hobby but sometimes newcomers are intimidated because they think all the materials are really expensive.

 Another shoulder armor (everybody needs shoulders protection!).
 The shape is completely different, though the pattern is still super simple.
 I used my dremel to sand down the edges into the right angle and connected all pieces with contact cement.
 The “metal rods” were just PVC pipes wrapped with 2mm stripes of EVA foam.
 For an used and realistic look, I also added some battle damage with my dremel on top.

 And here is a little step by step guide of my D.Va gun from Overwatch.
-You can also download the blueprint here if you want to build it yourself! 🙂 Here you can watch a complete set of videos that explains how we built this prop:
+You can also download the blueprint here if you want to build it yourself! :)

 Do you want to learn more about EVA foam guns?
-I already wrote a book about this topic: Advanced Prop Making – Guns and Rifles.
+I already wrote a book on this topic: Advanced Prop Making – Guns and Rifles.

 And last but not least, here is an EVA foam breastplate from my still unfinished Nova costume from Heroes of the Storm.

-As you can see, it’s quite simple, but takes some patience.
-Planning a costume or prop ahead of time is always helpful as well.
+As you can see, it’s quite simple, but takes some patience and time.
+Planning a costume or prop ahead is always helpful as well.
 That’s why I always prepare patterns and Benni draws blueprints for me.
 EVA foam is a great material, though you don’t just snip with your fingers and your costume is done.
 Same goes for Worbla though.
 Both materials have their advantages and disadvantages, but I hope this posts shows you that some skill and time is enough to create something awesome even with a tight budget.